 The flipside is that market contracts will lock you in with the energy provider over a certain amount of time, and exit fees can be charged if you leave early, depending on which state you live in.

 Not all market contracts are created equal.
-It’s a good idea to have a chat with an iSelect consultant to see what market contracts are available from different retailers in your State.
+It’s a good idea to have a chat with an iSelect trained consultant to see what market contracts are available from our range of providers in your State*.

-Just as with mortgages, you may stand to save money by choosing a fixed rate plan over a variable rate plan and this could help determine which are the best electricity plans for you.
+Just as with mortgages, you may stand to save money by choosing a fixed rate plan over a variable rate plan and this could help determine which electricity plan is suitable for you.

 Most electricity plans are variable rate plans.
 These plans allow the energy retailer to change electricity rates at any time.
 On the other hand, fixed rate plans give you the same agreed-upon rate throughout the fixed term of the contract – usually two years.
 A fee is usually charged if you leave this type of contract early, so you may want to consider whether you want to be locked into a contract.